Originally published April 6, 2017, updated Dec. 18, 2018.

 Chatbots and Natural Language Processing

 Natural Language Processing (NLP) has grown from an internet novelty to a reasonably robust tool.

 While it hasn’t seen as much use in the corporate world as its cousin, Natural Language Generation (NLG), it has developed enough for enterprise use.

 The most relevant NLP application right now is employing chatbots to provide 24/7 customer support availability.
 Customers can interact with a chatbot using normal, everyday language.

 The sophistication of a bot varies widely.
 Some have very basic account support capabilities; others can guide a customer from selecting a product all the way through checkout.

-Recent advances have allowed virtual assistants to communicate with a huge variety of popular enterprise programs, even letting them complete purchases using pre-approved sites.
+There are virtual assistant integrations for a huge variety of popular enterprise programs.
+Some even provide a path for the assistants to complete purchases using pre-approved sites.

 Some interesting trends are gaining traction right now.
 Connected “multi-cloud” strategies are maturing, and research firms like Gartner have been tracking the application of real-time analytics to automated insight generation.

 For now, though, the analytics trends are the ones which have demonstrated their utility and staying power.

 While nothing is guaranteed in the tech world, even tech-averse companies can expect at least a reasonable ROI from their adoption.